Hazriten/Demo_Project_1/README.md

 # Demo_Project_1

-This is a repository for Hazriten demonstration projects
+This is a repository for Hazriten demonstration projects!